OpenVAERS: Influence

 In August 2021, the British anti-disinformation organization Logically reported that 30% of the website's referral traffic came from The Gateway Pundit, a far-right fake news website, and over 10% came from English conspiracy theorist Vernon Coleman.
 Logically also found that almost 3% of the referral traffic for the official VAERS database came from OpenVAERS.
 According to Logically, the website has attracted 1.23 million visitors since its launch.

 COVID-19 vaccine misinformation

-OpenVAERS misrepresents data from the VAERS database to indicate that the COVID-19 vaccines are harmful, by publishing unverified data and statistics on the number of people who have allegedly died or suffered injuries after being vaccinated against COVID-19.
+OpenVAERS misrepresents data from the VAERS database to indicate that the COVID-19 vaccines are harmful by publishing unverified data and statistics on the number of people who have allegedly died or suffered injuries after being vaccinated against COVID-19.
+The website is designed to present the information in an easily accessible format, which allows decontextualized screenshots to be shared on social media platforms such as Twitter, Facebook and TikTok.
+Logically noted that the website did not include the VAERS disclaimer for how its data should be interpreted until it was added on August 12, 2021.

 Kolina Koltai, a Postdoctoral Fellow of the Center for an Informed Public (ICP) at the University of Washington, described OpenVAERS as "misinformation 101", adding: "It's decontextualization.
 I literally show examples like that in classes that I teach.
 You take a bit of information and you remove all the other context from it.
 That's common with almost any misinformation you can see."
+Logically analyst Nick Backovic said, "By design, it's there for virality because it's so easy to share these screenshots, out of context, and people won't question it.
+It looks official, sounds official, because it also has this very similar name to the actual government website."